FOUND A SEABIRD? Contact our 24-hour Seabird Rescue Centres

 Rehabilitation

 SANCCOB is recognised internationally as a leader in the field of seabird rehabilitation.
-We treat 2500 injured, sick and oiled seabirds annually.
+We treat an average of 2,500 injured, sick and oiled seabirds annually.

 Chick Rearing